BFLTeam/NTU_Dataset/README.md

 Please cite the following paper to use the dataset: (BibTex format)

+Frodo Kin Sun Chan, Adams Wai Kin Kong, "A further study of low resolution androgenic hair patterns as a soft biometric trait", In Image and Vision Computing, 2017, ISSN 0262-8856

 @article{CHAN2017,
 title = "A further study of low resolution androgenic hair patterns as a soft biometric trait", journal = "Image and Vision Computing",